DevExpress-Examples/asp-net-web-forms-handle-app-level-errors-occurred-during-callbacks/Readme.md

 End Sub
 ```

 The `Application_Error` event handler catches all unhandled ASP.NET errors while processing a request.
-You can use the [GetLastError](https://learn.microsoft.com/en-us/dotnet/api/system.web.httpserverutility.getlasterror) method to get and log the last exception's details.
+You can use the [GetLastError](https://learn.microsoft.com/en-us/dotnet/api/system.web.httpserverutility.getlasterror) method to get and log the details of the last exception.

 ```cs
 void Application_Error(object sender, EventArgs e) {